List of north–south roads in Toronto: Leslie Street

 Leslie Street was the second concession line, laid about 13,200 ft (4,000 m) east of Yonge Street.
 It was named for nursery owner George Leslie, who owned a store, Toronto Nurseries, on Queen Street in Leslieville.

-Leslie Street, which has four separate sections, begins at Lake Ontario at the foot of the Leslie Street Spit.
-Just north at Lake Shore Boulevard East was the former eastern terminus of the Gardiner Expressway.
+Leslie Street, which has four separate sections, begins at Lake Ontario on the Leslie Street Spit.
 It continues north to the railway tracks north of Gerrard Street East, where the first segment ends just north of Ivy Avenue.
-Donlands Avenue, which runs from the north side of the railway tracks to north of O'Connor Drive (travels northwest to meet with Pape Avenue to become Millwood Road), used to be another segment of Leslie Street.
-The second segment is represented by a one-block stretch of road between Wicksteed Avenue and Vanderhoof Avenue in the Leaside Industrial land area.
+Donlands Avenue, which runs from the north side of the railway tracks to north of O'Connor Drive (travels northwest to meet with Pape Avenue to become Millwood Road), used to be another segment of Leslie.
+The second segment is a single-block long side street between Wicksteed Avenue and Vanderhoof Avenue in the Leaside's industrial area.
 It is separated from the third segment by the Ernest Thompson Seton parklands.

 The third segment begins at Eglinton Avenue near E.T.
 Seton and Wilket Creek Park.
-It travels north through commercial and residential neighbourhoods in Don Mills and the Don Valley.
-A proposed extension from Eglinton Avenue south to Bayview Avenue (north of Pottery Road) never came to fruition.

-A section of Leslie was re-routed from Highway 401 to Sheppard Avenue East and resulted in short stub called Old Leslie Street located northwest from Esther Shiner Drive to just north of Sheppard Avenue.

-It exits Toronto and enters York Region at Steeles Avenue.
-North of there, Leslie Street is a local road and ends shortly thereafter north of Waterloo Court in Wycliffe Park.
-A partial section exists as a walkway north to John Street within German Mills Settlers Park.
-The fourth segment continues as an arterial road (signed as York Regional Road 12) north of John Street in Markham (York Region), where Don Mills Road becomes Leslie Street, briefly interrupted at Stouffville Road (motorist will need to travel east on Stouffville Road then resume north) and continues all the way to just south of Keswick at Ravenshoe Road where it becomes The Queensway South (and continues as York Regional Road 12 and The Queensway North to Deer Park Road in Georgina).
+It continues to Steeles Avenue, where it leaves Toronto and enters York Region.